xiwei604/Xi_CRP5580_2026/docs/index.md

 ---
 layout: splash
-title: "Seeger - LA 5880"
+title: "Wei - CRP 5580"
 header:
   overlay_image: /assets/images/cover.jpg
   overlay_filter: 0.3
-excerpt: "LA5880 – Web Mapping Portfolio"
+excerpt: "CRP5580 – Web Mapping Portfolio"
 custom_head: head/custom.html

 ---

 ## Welcome

-This site contains my coursework, exercises, and final project for **LA5880**.
+This site contains my coursework, exercises, and final project for **CRP5580**.

 Use the buttons below to see the course  tasks, exercises, assignments, and final project or start by going to learn more <a href = "about">about me</a> me.